Creamy, smooth, blue.

 However Mike’s ambition was always to return to Northern Ireland to make raw (unpasteurised milk) cheese.
 Struggling to find funding through standard methods, Mike eventually managed to obtain the necessary capital by using an online ‘crowd-funding’ site, with over 100 investors.

-Naming the business ‘Mike’s Fancy Cheese Co.’ (taken from a quote from James Long’s 1896 cheese-making book, describing one man as a producer of ’fancy cheese’), the development of his cheese making facility took place in late 2013.
-Sourcing milk from a small farm ten miles away (140 milking cattle), Mike daily collects 600 litres of milk, returning to his vat to make 27 Young Bucks a week (compare that with Stichelton, who make around 30 wheels a day, and Colston Bassett, one of the smallest Stilton dairies, at 155 a day).
+Naming the business ‘Mike’s Fancy Cheese Co.’ (taken from a quote from James Long’s 1896 cheese-making book, describing one man as a producer of ‘fancy cheese’), the development of his cheese-making facility took place in late 2013.
+Sourcing milk from a small farm ten miles away (140 milking cattle), Mike daily collects 600 litres of milk, returning to his vat to make 27 Young Bucks each week (compare that with Stichelton, who make around 30 wheels a day, and Colston Bassett, one of the smallest Stilton dairies, at 155 a day).

-Young Buck is based on an old text that Mike found on Stilton.
-Different to modern-day Stilton it is made outside the region with unpasteurised milk, a slow-gentle acidification of the curd and hand-ladling; but it retains some similarities – rubbing up, hastening (to encourage a ruby-red yeast rind) and piercing late to encourage blueing.
+Young Buck is based on an old text on Stilton that Mike found.
+Different from modern-day Stilton, it is made outside the region with unpasteurised milk, a slow-gentle acidification of the curd and hand-ladling, but it retains some similarities – rubbing up, hastening (to encourage a ruby-red yeast rind) and piercing late to encourage blueing.
 It is then aged for 12-15 weeks before being split and sold by The Courtyard Dairy only at its peak.

 When fully mature it is rich, creamy and rounded with a long-lingering finish and just a touch of Northern Ireland.

 This product will have two weeks’ shelf life from the date of delivery.
 Conveniently, at checkout you can choose a delivery date even well in the future if you would like your cheese delivering for a specific event.